It’s really frustrating to not be perfect.

 But we can live in the tension of knowing we are both sinner and saint—never able to achieve perfection, but always striving to become more like Christ.

-Patience and Perfection explores this very tension; read chapter one for free below.
+Patience and Perfection explores this very tension; learn more about the book using the link below.